giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 ### Updating an under-collateralized offer on the fly

 With `newAmplifiedOffers` implemented, we can now post new offers.
-One of these offers might be taken at some point.
-When this happens, as per the specification we decided upon above, we wish to retract the other offer, which is now un(der)-collateralized, in order to save some %%provision|provision%%.
+We hope that one of these offers will be taken at some point.
+When this happens, as per the specification we decided upon [above](#advanced-direct-offer-liquidity-amplification-with-amplifier), we wish to retract the other offer, which is now un(der)-collateralized, in order to save some %%provision|provision%%.
 To do this we override the `posthookSuccess` %%hook|hook%%.

-The begining of our custom hook looks like:
+The signature and first line of our custom %%hook|hook%% looks like this:

 ```solidity
 function __posthookSuccess__(MgvLib.SingleOrder calldata order, bytes32 makerData)